DavideBri/DavideBri/README.md

 ## 📩 Contact

-You can reach me on [Linkedin](https://linkedin.com/in/davide-brienza).
+Send me an [email](mailto:davidebrienza@pm.me).
 I'm open to collaborations and new projects, so feel free to get in touch!